MicrosoftDocs/fabric-docs/docs/data-factory/pipeline-rest-api-capabilities.md

 # REST API capabilities for data pipelines in Fabric Data Factory (Preview)

 Fabric Data Factory provides a robust set of APIs that enable users to automate and manage their data pipelines efficiently.
 These APIs allow for seamless integration with various data sources and services, enabling users to create, update, and monitor their data workflows programmatically.
-The APIs support a wide range of operations -- including pipeline CRUD (Create, Read, Update, and Delete), scheduling, and monitoring -- making it easier for users to manage their data integration processes.
+The APIs support a wide range of operations, including pipeline CRUD (Create, Read, Update, and Delete), scheduling, and monitoring.
+This makes it easier for users to manage their data integration processes.

 ## Mounting APIs